andrewdpetersen/Vanquish-P2/README.md

 You will need to write a small paragraph describing your application.
 It should be 4-6 sentences and briefly cover the important points and features.

 ### Minimum Viable Product
-Your team will need to work with the trainer to come up with a satisfactory list of user stories for MVP as well as bonus stories.
-They should begin with "As a [stakeholder] I can... and describe what the user should be able to do.
-Aim for at least 2 different roles, user and administrator.
-Try to come up with 8 or so user stories for MVP.
-Carefully consider what your team can accomplish in 3 weeks and try not to set yourselves too great a task.
+* As a user, I can create a playlist.
+* As a user, I can add or remove songs from a playlist.

-* As a user, I can see...
+* As a user, I can rate a song with a like or dislike.
-* As a user, I can purchase...
+* As a user, I can look up an album and see what songs are on it.
-* As a user, I can check...
+* As a user, I can look up an artist and see a [limited] list of their songs.
-* As an administrator, I can schedule...
+* As a artist, I can schedule a concert.
-* As an administrator, I can cancel...
+* As a artist, I can cancel a concert.
-* As an administrator, I can view...
+* As a artist, I can view who has liked my songs.

 ### Bonus Stories
 * As an administrator, I can...